Peridot is the birthstone for August.

 Today, most of the Peridot supply comes from Arizona while other sources are China, Myanmar, and Pakistan.
 The August birthstone comes in several colour variations ranging from yellowish green to brown, but most consumers are attracted to the bright lime greens and olive greens.

 Peridot is among the oldest known gemstones.
 In ancient times, Egypt was the primary source of the Peridot called the “Gem of the Sun”.
-The ancients Egyptian priests believed that the Peridot contained the forces of nature and used cups encrusted with this gemstone to achieve communion with their nature gods.
+The ancient Egyptian priests believed that the Peridot contained the forces of nature and used cups encrusted with this gemstone to achieve communion with their nature gods.
 An interesting revelation is that the gemstones worn by Queen Cleopatra were not Emeralds as it was popularly believed but the Peridot.

 For Greeks and Romans, Peridot was in popular use in rings and pendants.
 The Greeks believed that it brought royal dignity to its wearer.
 References to the August gemstone have also been found in the Bible, going by its Hebrew name ‘Pitdah’.